Wednesday, February 18, 2026

 I resolved to not go down the "Madness Monday" path when I reviewed my tree information at FamilySearch.
 And that's why this is not posted on a Monday. 😏

 But I just couldn't help myself.
-The frustration of having added wives to my ancestors and changing child relationships is - well - just plain ridiculous.
+The frustration of having added wives to my ancestors and changing child relationships is - well - just frustrating.

 Someone added another wife for my 2nd great-grandfather, John David Baldridge.
 He was a man who married a lot because every wife died after having children, it seems.